 The majority of diseases and disorders we address have no cure and treatment options are often limited.
 We have yet to completely understand the mechanisms of the underlying conditions.
 Patients face a life of learning to manage a chronic illness that is accompanied by pain and an unrelenting myriad of gastrointestinal symptoms.
-The medical and indirect costs associated with these diseases are enormous; estimates range from $25 - $30 billion annually.
+The medical and indirect costs associated with these diseases are enormous; estimates range from $25–30 billion annually.
 Economic costs spill over into the workplace, and are reflected in work absenteeism and lost productivity.
 Furthermore, the human toll is not only on the individual but also on the family.
-In essence, these diseases account for lost potential for the individual and society.
+In essence, these diseases account for lost opportunities for the individual and society.

 Irritable Bowel Syndrome (IBS)